makehumancommunity/community-plugins-maketarget/README.md

 ## Requirements

 This version is tested with blender version 4.5 LTS.
-There is a maketarget inside [the makehuman plugin for blender II](https://github.com/makehumancommunity/mpfb2), which can be used for MakeHuman Version 1 or for the hm08 mesh of Version 2.
+There is a maketarget inside [the makehuman plugin for blender II] (https://github.com/makehumancommunity/mpfb2), which can be used for MakeHuman Version 1 or for the hm08 mesh of Version 2.

 This version of MakeTarget should be used for MakeHuman Version 2, especially for non-hm08 meshes.